tmushayahama/tftarget/README.rst

 About Django
 ------------

-The `Django Tutorial` is an excellent four-part starter series on Django.
+The `Django Tutorial`_ is an excellent four-part starter series on Django.
 It will assume that you know at least a little Python though.

-.. _download if for free: http://python.org/download/releases/2.7.3/
+.. _download it for free: http://python.org/download/releases/2.7.3/
 .. _these instructions: http://pypi.python.org/pypi/setuptools
 .. _Stack Overflow discussion: http://stackoverflow.com/questions/4750806/how-to-install-pip-on-windows
 .. _documentation for virtualenvwrapper: http://virtualenvwrapper.readthedocs.org/en/latest/